 Chris is currently Principal of Wark Energy Consulting.
 He has provided building energy analysis, CFD modeling, and LEED consulting services for several companies, including three global engineering firms based in New York, subsidiaries of the Integral Group in California, and as Technical Sales Manager for Mentor Graphics Mechanical Analysis Division (formerly Flomerics Inc.).
 Chris has also been involved in other thermodynamics related work, including advanced engine research and fuel cell system development at Caterpillar Inc. and laser development at Lawrence Livermore National Lab and two private research laser development companies.
 He has presented at numerous conferences, has several articles published on a wide variety of engineering topics, and has had the privilege of working directly with several universities, including Stanford’s Center for Integrated Facility Engineering (CIFE) program.

-is in charge of marketing and management of on-line business activity for Ponix MicroAg.
+is in charge of marketing and on-line business activity for Ponix MicroAg.

-Aramis has a strong background in engineering, information technology, accounting, and marketing.
+Aramis has a strong background in information technology, accounting, marketing, and engineering.
 He has an MBA from Keller Graduate School of Management and a B.S. in Industrial Engineering from Florida International University.

-Aramis is currently the CEO and Co-Founder of Greenroofs.com, LLC which he started with his wife, Linda, in 1999 and operates out of Alpharetta, GA.
+Aramis is currently the CEO and Co-Founder of Greenroofs.com, LLC which he started with his wife, Linda, in 1999.
 Aramis handles Sales & Marketing, Social Media, Web Development, Information Technology, Accounting, Billing, and Customer Service for Greenroofs.com and he is the News Editor and administrator of The Greenroof & Greenwall Directory.

 Previously, Aramis was Director of Sales and Marketing for Technology Advantage, Inc., a start-up software development firm, where he developed short and long-term strategies, budgets, tactical marketing plans and performance targets in support of their business plans.
 Before joining Technology Advantage, Aramis was Director of Technical Operations – Information Technology for AT&T in Miami, Fort Lauderdale, and Atlanta.